 \section{Introduction}

-The Lagrange finite element space over a simplex is a canonical example of a finite element space that can easily be defined for arbitrary polynomial degree.
-The literature knows several common examples of bases for the higher-order Lagrange space, including the standard nodal basis, the barycentric bases, and the Bernstein bases \cite{ainsworth2003hierarchic,ainsworth2011bernstein,kirby2012fast}.
-A convenient feature of these canonical bases is their invariance under re-numbering of the vertices: the basis does not change if we re-number the vertices of the simplex, or equivalently, if we transport the basis functions along an affine automorphism of the simplex.
+The Lagrange finite element space over a simplex is easily defined for arbitrary polynomial degree.
+The literature knows several canonical bases for higher-degree Lagrange spaces, such as the standard nodal bases, the barycentric bases, and the Bernstein bases \cite{ainsworth2003hierarchic,ainsworth2011bernstein,kirby2012fast}.
+A convenient feature of these canonical bases is their symmetry: the bases do not change if we re-number the vertices of the simplex.
+Equivalently, they are invariant under pullback along the affine automorphisms of the simplex.

-While this convenient feature might easily be taken for granted, it fails to hold for vector-valued finite element spaces, such as the Raviart-Thomas spaces, Brezzi-Douglas-Marini spaces, and the N\'edel\'ec spaces of first and second kind \cite{raviart1977mixed,brezzi1985two,nedelec1986new}.
-Indeed, even finding explicit bases for these vector-valued finite element spaces is a non-trivial topic which has only been addressed after the turn of the century \cite{AFW1,AFWgeodecomp,gopalakrishnan2005nedelec,ervin2012computational,bentley2017explicit,licht2018basis}.
-Whether an invariant basis exists seems to be an intricate question: while no such basis exists for the space of constant vector fields over a triangle, one easily finds such a basis for the linear vector fields of a triangle.
-Generally speaking, the existence of such a basis for each family of vector-valued finite element spaces seems to depend on the polynomial degree and the dimension.
+While this convenient feature might easily be taken for granted, it fails to hold for vector-valued finite element spaces, such as the Raviart-Thomas spaces, Brezzi-Douglas-Marini spaces, and the N\'ed\'elec spaces of first and second kind \cite{raviart1977mixed,brezzi1985two,nedelec1986new}.
+Indeed, even finding explicit bases for these vector-valued finite element spaces is a non-trivial topic and has only been addressed after the turn of the century \cite{AFW1,AFWgeodecomp,gopalakrishnan2005nedelec,ervin2012computational,bentley2017explicit,licht2022basis}.
+Whether an invariant basis of a given polynomial degree exists seems to be an intricate question: for example, while no such basis exists for the space of \emph{constant} vector fields over a triangle, one easily finds such a basis for the \emph{linear} vector fields over a triangle.
+What pattern emerges for higher polynomial degrees?

-The purpose of this article is to address this algebraic aspect of finite element differential forms: we present a natural notion of invariance and show the existence of invariant bases for certain finite element spaces.
-In particular, we give sufficient conditions on the polynomial degree and the dimension for each family of finite element spaces.
-We conjecture that these conditions are also necessary.
-This work continues prior study of bases and spanning sets in finite element exterior calculus \cite{licht2018basis}. \\
+The purpose of this article is to address this question: we present a natural notion of invariance and study the existence of invariant bases for vector-valued finite element spaces.
+As we demonstrate in this article, the existence of such bases seems to depend on the polynomial degree and the dimension.
+We identify sufficient conditions on these parameters for different families of finite element spaces, and we conjecture that these conditions are also necessary.
+To the author's best knowledge, no prior contributions to this fundamental topic exist.
+We use a novel connection between finite element methods and group representation theory, and a recursive construction of geometrically decomposed bases that is of independent interest.
+In what follows, we summarize the results and their prospective applications. \\